 - Automatic server selection may not fit all use cases

 Best VPN for GDPR Block:NordVPN is our top pick.
 Reliably accesses GDPR-blocked sites.
 Connects up to 6 devices simultaneously.
 Great security and online privacy features.
 Includes a risk-free 30-day money-back guarantee.

 Money-back guarantee: 30 DAYS

-Surfshark is an excellent choice for bypassing GDPR blocks as it operates over a thousand servers outside of Europe.
-In fact, with 3,200 servers in 65 countries, it’s a solid option for unblocking services like Netflix and Hulu too.
-Speeds are generally very fast, and there’s no connection or bandwidth limits to speak of.
+Surfshark is an excellent budget-friendly choice for bypassing GDPR blocks as it operates over a thousand servers outside of Europe.
+In fact, with around 3,200 servers in 100+ countries, it’s a solid option for accessing services like Netflix and Hulu too.
+Speeds are generally very fast, and there are no connection or bandwidth limits to speak of.

 - Offers very fast speeds

 - Great range of security and privacy features

 - Some servers are slower than others